rosado-io/docs/getting-started/android/README.md

 ## **Next steps** <a id="secure-your-application-server-with-authgear"></a>

 To protect your application server from unauthorized access.
-You will need to **integrate your backend with Authgear** and **using SDK to call your application server**.
-In the next section, we will go through the step one by one.
+You will need to **integrate your backend with Authgear**.

 {% page-ref page="../backend-integration/" %}